 1 Excerpts from the Order of Christian Funeral, 1987

-FOR FIRST READING SELECTIONS, CLICK HERE
+FOR PREFERRED FIRST READING FROM THE BOOK OF WISDOM, CLICK HERE

 FUNERAL MUSIC SUGGESTIONS